dmitriz/min-karma/README.md

 ## Karma
 [Karma](http://karma-runner.github.io/0.13/index.html) is a JavaScript Test Runner, one of the most popular and friendliest for beginners.
 The most notable advantage of Karma is *testing in real browsers*.
-[See this StackOverflow answer for more information about Karma usage.](http://stackoverflow.com/a/29619467/1614973)
+[See my StackOverflow answer for more information about Karma usage.](http://stackoverflow.com/a/29619467/1614973)

 > On the [AngularJS](https://angularjs.org/) team, we rely on testing and we always seek better tools to make our life easier.
 That's why we created
 Karma - a test runner that fits all our needs.